Below are the candidates for 2015 IEEE-USA President-Elect.

 Eckstein is retired from Northrop Grumman Corp., where he held various engineering managerial positions of increasing responsibility.
 He was primarily involved in the design and development of support equipment for Navy avionic electronic warfare systems.

-In addition, Eckstein is an Adjunct Professor of Physics at Suffolk County Community College, NY, USA, where he is responsible for lecture and lab development of calculus and algebra based physics courses, at Queensborough Community College, NY, USA, where he teaches physics and astronomy, and at the United States Merchant Marine Academy, NY, USA, where he teaches physics and engineering.
+In addition, Eckstein is an Adjunct Professor of Physics at Suffolk County Community College, where he is responsible for lecture and lab development of calculus and algebra based physics courses, at Queensborough Community College, where he teaches physics and astronomy, and at the United States Merchant Marine Academy, where he teaches physics and engineering.

 IEEE Accomplishments and Activities